AkiraJkr/PPSSPP-Adhoc-Compatibility-List/README.md

 <br>Here is the ever-expanding list of known multiplayer-compatible games on PPSSPP.
 <br>We are always looking to add more information here!
-Send to this repository a PR, issue or tell AkiraJkr on the PPSSPP's Discord about your findings!
+Send to this repository a Pull Request, issue and warn AkiraJkr on the PPSSPP's Discord about your findings!

 <br>This is only games tested with the LATEST VERSION of PPSSPP.
 No guarantee to get the same results in OLDER versions.